 Judges, C. T. Mitchell, author of the Detective Jack Creed Series, and Kylie Kaden, author of The Day the Lies Began, Missing You, and Losing Kate, agreed that choosing a winner from the top four was a really big ask, given the high standard of writing submitted.

-‘Trying to choose a winner for the Sydney Hammond Short Story Competition from the top four was really challenging.
-The writing was exemplary and the wonderful mix of story ideas was really inspiring.
+‘Trying to choose a winner for the Sydney Hammond Short Story Competition from the top four was challenging.
+The writing was exemplary and the wonderful mix of story ideas inspiring.
 Given what we’ve seen, Australian short fiction has a bright future,’ said Carolyn Martinez.

 The Sydney Hammond Short Story Competition was established by his family to honour his quintessential Aussie Spirit of giving things a go.
 As his family are avid readers, they wanted to encourage all aspiring writers to, in Sydney’s words, ‘give it a go mate’ and they hope that this competition will encourage all writers to put their work out into the world and find a place to share their own unique voices.

 Sydney Hammond believed that the arts, especially music and story-telling, has the power to unite people and create a better world.